-Each department shall establish a statement of policies and procedures for Departmental
+Each department shall establish a statement of policies and procedures for Departmental Comprehensive Review of Tenured Faculty that is consistent with the following stipulations.

-6.5.2.3.1 Frequency of Reviews
+6.6.2.3.1 Frequency of Reviews

 Each tenured faculty member shall be reviewed once every five years during the Spring Semester according to a schedule to be established by the department, unless a Special Review is initiated.
 A Special Review will be initiated if two consecutive Departmental Annual Reviews indicate that a faculty member has failed to meet the minimum expectations set down in the departmental statement of Performance Expectations.
 Faculty on sabbatical or leave during the year they are scheduled for review should be reviewed the year they return to campus.
 A favorable review for promotion in rank will substitute for this review.
 Department chairs shall be reviewed with regard to their faculty responsibilities.
 If possible, such reviews should be held in the same year as the review specified in the chair's letter of appointment, but not more frequently than once every five years, unless a Special Review is initiated.
 In such cases, the appropriate dean shall fulfill the role of the department chair as described in the following procedures.